 http://mywpsite.com/wp-login.php (your site's login URL)

 To create the Client ID entry, click the blue Create button.

 You will see on the screen a Client ID and Client Secret.

 You must copy and paste these values into the boxes back on the WordPress plugin settings screen – i.e. back in your WordPress admin, under Settings -> Google Apps Login.

 If you plan to use our Google Drive Embedder extension plugin, then you will also need to enable the ‘Drive API’ and ‘Calendar API’.
-To enable these, in the Google Developers Console, go back to API Manager and click Library from the left-hand menu bar.
+To enable these, in the Google Developers Console, go back to APIs & Services and click Library from the left-hand menu bar.

 If you are using the Enterprise version of Google Apps Login, you will also need to enable Admin SDK.

 All done!
 Save the settings in your WordPress admin, then try logging out.
 You should now see a ‘Login via Google’ button on your WordPress login page.